Road Atlanta: History

 The first race was held on September 13, 1970.
 Vic Elford, in a Chaparral 2J, won pole and Tony Dean, in a Porsche 908/02, won the 300 km Can-Am event, with Stirling Moss as the Grand Marshal.
 Throughout the 1970s, more top-level series came to Road Atlanta, including Can-Am, Formula 5000, IMSA Camel GT, and Trans-Am.
 The Sports Car Club of America (SCCA) held their annual national championship, the SCCA Runoffs, at Road Atlanta from 1970 to 1993.
 The first road race in NASCAR Busch Grand National Series history took place at Road Atlanta in 1986.

-The track was sold in 1978, and was passed from one owner to the next—culminating in bankruptcy in 1993 under the Whittington Brothers (Don and Bill).
-Business executives Frank Drendel, Jim Kanely, Eddie Edwards, George Nuse, and Bill Waddell formed a partnership to purchase the track.
+The track was sold in 1978 to the Whittington brothers (Don and Bill).
+The brothers were eventually prosecuted for using proceeds from smuggling and selling cannabis to fund their racing activities; according to some of their contemporaries, the back straightaway of Road Atlanta (which to this day has aircraft visibility markers strung above it) doubled as a landing strip for airplanes coming in to pick up or unload product.
+Following the Whittingtons' convictions the track went into bankruptcy and business executives Frank Drendel, Jim Kanely, Eddie Edwards, George Nuse, and Bill Waddell formed a partnership to purchase it in 1993.
 They spent the next three years making gradual improvements to the facility.
 New buildings were constructed, others were renovated, the track was widened and resurfaced and the grounds were landscaped.

 In November 1996, Don Panoz purchased the track and made Braselton the base of operations for his motorsports-related ventures.
 Panoz introduced the first major changes to the track, removing the Dip and creating a chicane at the end of the long back straight.
 These changes brought the track up to FIA standards, so that international events could be held.
 A new pit and paddock area was also constructed on the infield side of the track, allowing for larger events, and a 10,000-seat terrace area was constructed around the new Turn 10 complex.